Making the UK greener, one house at a time

 The fluctuations in energy prices had significant impacts on consumers.
 According to a survey conducted in November 2023, nearly half of the adults in Great Britain were using less fuel in their homes due to the rising cost of living.
 Additionally, 38% of adults who pay energy bills found them challenging to afford.

-Factors, including limited gas reserves, environmental limitations, and high demand for liquified natural gas from Asia, influenced the energy market 2023.
+Factors, including limited gas reserves, environmental limitations, and high demand for liquified natural gas from Asia, influenced the energy market in 2023.
 These factors led to soaring energy prices, with the average electricity bill in the UK rising from £764 in 2021 to nearly £2,000 in 2022

 Looking ahead, energy prices are expected to rise again in January 2024 due to typical seasonal fluctuations in energy demand.
 The Energy Price Cap is set to increase to £1,928 per year for a typical household from 1 January 2024, which translates to a per kWh cost of 28.6p for electricity.

-Average Cost of Electricity per kWh in the UK for 2023
+Average Cost of Electricity per kWh in the UK for 2024

 In 2023, the average cost of electricity per kWh in the UK was 27p.
 Various factors, including the wholesale cost of energy, operational costs for energy suppliers, and government policies, influence this cost.
 One such policy that significantly impacted the cost of electricity in 2023 was the Energy Price Cap (EPC).

-The EPC was set at £1,834 a year for a typical household
+The EPC was set at £1,717 a year for a typical household

 The EPC was initially introduced with the best intentions of protecting consumers from being overcharged.
-However, it has been argued that the EPC has gone far beyond its intended purpose and is actively harming competition
+However, it has been argued that the EPC has gone far beyond its intended purpose and is actively harming competition.

 The EPC now functions not as a price cap but as the de facto price for almost every consumer, covering 29 million households.
 This has resulted in significantly higher prices for consumers and has driven inflation.